jesseokeya/infermedica/README.md

 infermedica.getLookUp({ phrase, sex })

-// Returns list of mentions of observation found in given text infermedica.postParse()

 // Returns list of mentions of observation found in given text infermedica.postParse({ text, context, concept_types, correct_spelling, include_tokens })

 // Returns a list of all available risk factors